 The Compatibility Information field contains all the subfields defined in subclause 8.4.1.4 (Capability Information field) except for the subfield located in B13 of the field which is defined as the TSF Rollover Flag.
 An S1G AP sets the TSF Rollover Flag subfield to the value of the most significant bit of the 4 least significant octets of the TSF timer at the time the TSF timer is read for the purpose of creating the element carrying the Compatibility Information field.

-The Beacon Interval field in the element is defined in 8.4.1.3.
+The Beacon Interval field in the element is defined in 8.4.1.3 (Beacon Interval field).

 The TSF Completion field carries the 4 most significant octets of the TSF timer at the AP at the time of generation of the element carrying the TSF Completion field.